Anthony Perkins: Sondheim-Perkins writing collaborations

-In 1973, Perkins reunited with Stephen Sondheim to co-write The Last of Sheila, a mystery film directed by Herbert Ross.
+In 1973, Perkins reunited with Stephen Sondheim to co-write the mystery The Last of Sheila; their screenplay was produced into a film directed by Herbert Ross.
 The story was inspired by games that Perkins and Sondheim had invented and follows a movie producer who invites a group of wealthy acquaintances on a yacht in an attempt to uncover which of them is responsible for his wife's death.
 Each guest is assigned a secret based on real-life gossip, forming the basis of a mystery narrative.
 Some of the characters were modeled after individuals known to Perkins and Sondheim.
+Perkins did not appear in the film; he was encouraged to play the character Clinton —an idea supported by Sondheim— but he declined as he felt the role was too similar to some of his previous parts.
+The role eventually went to James Coburn.

 The film was a commercial success and earned them the Edgar Allan Poe Award for Best Motion Picture Screenplay.
+Director Rian Johnson later cited it as an influence for his own film Knives Out and its sequel Glass Onion.

-A further project was The Chorus Girl Murder Case, announced in 1975.
+A further project by Perkins and Sondheim was The Chorus Girl Murder Case, announced in 1975.
 Perkins described it as a mixture of Bob Hope wartime comedies, Lady of Burlesque, and elements from Orson Welles's magic shows, structured around a mystery plot similar to The Last of Sheila.
 Other influences included They Got Me Covered, The Ipcress File, and Cloak and Dagger.
 The project had initially sold in October 1974, with Michael Bennett at one point attached to direct and Tommy Tune considered for the lead.
 Although the script was reportedly completed by November 1979, the film was never produced.

 In the 1980s, Perkins and Sondheim began a new project titled Crime and Variations, a seven-part television series developed for Motown Productions.
 A 75-page treatment was submitted in October 1984.
 The story was set in New York's socialite world and involved a crime-based puzzle.
 A separate writer was expected to develop the screenplay.
 This project also remained unproduced.

-In 1974, Perkins appeared in Murder on the Orient Express.
-The film reunited him with former co-stars Ingrid Bergman (Goodbye Again, 1961) and Martin Balsam (Psycho, 1960).
-It was both a critical and commercial success.
-That same year, Perkins co-starred with Beau Bridges and Blythe Danner in Lovin' Molly.
-The film was relatively well received.

-Also that year, Perkins assumed the lead role in the Broadway production of Equus, replacing Anthony Hopkins.
-In this role, he portrayed a psychiatrist, diverging from his previous portrayals of mentally unstable characters.
-The performance was met with strong critical acclaim.
-Also in 1974, he directed the Off-Broadway play The Wager, though it had minimal impact.

-In 1975, Perkins appeared in Mahogany alongside Diana Ross.
-The two developed a close friendship during filming, which reportedly did not interfere with production.
-Perkins played a fashion photographer, a role that was rewritten shortly before filming to reflect aspects of his Psycho persona.
-The character, originally written as explicitly gay, was revised and portrayed with ambiguous, queer-coded traits.
-Perkins later expressed dissatisfaction with the film, but Mahogany performed well commercially.